Sorry, folks, I'm just listening to my new theme song, Baby, Baby, Don't Get Hooked On Me by Mac Davis.

 Withdrawing 4,000 miles to Okinawa.

-And I don't even think I think we've got troops there.
+And I don't even think, I think we've got troops there.

 I don't think they want us there anymore.

-There's no need to be an Okinawa.
+There's no need to be in Okinawa.

-Um the Japanese prisoners of war that are still hiding in the jungle there really don't represent a threat.
+The Japanese prisoners of war that are still hiding in the jungle there really don't represent a threat.

 All right, here's Carl Levin.

-This is uh explaining that very difference.
+This is explaining that very difference.

 Boy, am I on a cutting edge or what?

-Uh at a press conference yesterday, here's what he said.
+Explaining the very difference between withdrawal and redeployment at a press conference yesterday, here's what he said.

 Oh, I see.

-So that the it's semantic.
+So it's semantic.

 I was right.